-The patient or the police on their behalf can apply for either an ADVO or an apprehended personal violence order (APVO), where the people involved are not related and do not have a domestic relationship, for example, they are neighbours or work together.
+The patient or the police on their behalf can apply for either an apprehended domestic violence order (ADVO) or an apprehended personal violence order (APVO), where the people involved are not related and do not have a domestic relationship (eg they are neighbours or work together).

 The patient or the police or an authorised person such as a friend, relative or community work (on the patient’s behalf) can apply for a domestic violence order (protection order).
 This covers intimate personal relationships, family relationships and informal care relationship (where one person relies on another for daily living).

 Further information: Legal Aid Queensland and Queensland Courts.

 Police, on behalf of the patient, can either issue an intervention order if grounds to do so and the perpetrator is present or in custody, or they can apply to the courts.
 A patient, or someone on their behalf, may also apply for an intervention order to the courts directly.